Mark of the Ninja - Review

 game-2016-06-15-21-43-03-085-1038x576.png

 To help you in this journey is some dark-magic tattoo that serves as the arbitrary video game reason as to why you're able to do some super special moves a human being wouldn't normally be able to do.
 There's a problem with the tattoo, though.
-Everyone who bears it must kill themselves eventually because the ink in the tattoo drives a person insane eventually and they become bloodthirsty killers.
+Every person who bears it must kill themselves eventually because the ink in the tattoo drives a person insane eventually and they become bloodthirsty killers.
 You can probably imagine the rest of the plot without much help.
 The plot is just there to give some backstory as to why you're going around murdering guards who walk left and right in a specifically timed sequence.

 The main things that stand out are the satisfying level designs, the mobility of your character, and the variety of ways you can use your skills and the environment to achieve your goals.
 The game is constantly rewarding you for your actions as well.
 You earn points every time you assassinate a guard, but you also earn points by using the environment to hide extremely close to them, or by distracting them with the environment.
 You have a plethora of abilities and tools to creatively maneuver the levels and assassinate your enemies.

 Much like the Tenchu games, you are graded at the end of each level on how you did.
 While killing the guards nets you plenty of points, using creative methods to avoid them, or even making it through a level without killing anyone could net you even more bonuses.
-These points can then be used to purchase more tools and abilities to play around with your prey, adding to the replayability of levels and giving you a reason to strive for a greater performance.
+These points can then be used to purchase more tools and abilities to play around with your prey, adding to the replayability of levels and giving you a reason to strive for greater performance.
 I don't typically care much about being graded at the end of the level, but I certainly felt a satisfactory smile creep across my face on the levels I know I did really well.

 While I enjoy the challenge of nonlethal stealth, I didn't even try in this game.

-What made it all so satisfying when I did well wasn't entirely the score, however, it was the thing that I love about good stealth games: being able to plan a strategy for a situation and executing it perfectly with timing and precision.
-I had moments like that in Far Cry 3 when I managed to capture a base without ever being detecting, in Deus Ex: Human Revolution when I escaped a military complex without being seen, and in the last level of Dishonored when I completed it without being seen or killing anyone.
+What made it all so satisfying when I did well wasn't entirely the score, however, it was the thing that I love about good stealth games: being able to plan a strategy for a situation and execute it perfectly with timing and precision.
+I had moments like that in Far Cry 3 when I managed to capture a base without ever being detected, in Deus Ex: Human Revolution when I escaped a military complex without being seen, and in the last level of Dishonored when I completed it without being seen or killing anyone.
 I had multiple moments like that here.
 I used all the tricks at my disposal, like shattering lights to distract the guards I wanted while I dashed over to the lone one in the corner and killed him quickly, then strung him up for his friends to see and freak out in order to make them frantically shot each other out of fear.
 Moments like that tend to occur only in a stealth game that is designed well enough not to hinder the experience of the player.

 It certainly wasn't perfect though.
 There were also moments where I was screwed over by the game's unresponsiveness.
 Ledges I should have navigated better led to my detection, or the twitchiness of the aiming mechanics led to disastrous inaccuracies, due in no part to my own inabilities.
-There were also the instances where I was forced to respawn in precarious situations.
+There were also instances where I was forced to respawn in precarious situations.
 At one point I kept dying and respawning in the same spot with a guard looking directly at me as soon as I started, giving me only half a second to react.
-I never had to restart a level because of it, but it was certainly annoying—I was also very reluctant to do so in those spots, since the levels could become very long.
+I never had to restart a level because of it, but it was certainly annoying—I was also very reluctant to do so in those spots since the levels could become very long.
 Nonetheless, those failings were few and far between; they were certainly less frequent than I recall occurring in the Tenchu games or the original Splinter Cell, for that matter.

 TL;DR (Conclusion)

 Mark of the Ninja is a slick stealth game with practical mechanics, solid level design, a distinct look, and a smooth flow that allows for the game to avoid the slowdown that so often plagues the stealth experience.
-Its difficulty can be a little inconsistent at times and the occasional technical flub and poor checkpoint placement can lead to some frustrations, but it recovers beautifully in the moments where an attack-strategy is well-planned and perfectly executed like a ninja master.
+Its difficulty can be a little inconsistent at times and the occasional technical flub and poor checkpoint placement can lead to some frustrations, but it recovers beautifully in the moments when an attack strategy is well-planned and perfectly executed like a ninja master.
 It's a shame this game was originally released so long ago that it didn't get to benefit from the fan-made-levels fad that could have added some length to this short game.
 I'd gladly play more of it if it was.

 game-2016-06-18-15-17-38-096-1038x576.png